November 6, 2011

 Every year, my mom calls me on my birthday.
 And every time she says, "Happy Birthday," I reply, "Happy Anniversary," because my birthday is the day that I met my parents.

-For an adopted child, this isn't always the case.
+, this isn't always the case.
 And while I am still in the process of adopting a child from Ethiopia, I plan to celebrate our anniversary every year by declaring our very own Family Day.

 I still haven't decided if our Family Day should be the day that my husband and I meet our new child or if it should be the day we come home with her and she meets our son.
 But I want to mark the occasion by remembering, every year, the day that we became a family.